Mu-Ahmad/ead_notes/Docker.md

 *Docker* is an open platform for developing, shipping, and running applications. *Docker* enables you to separate your applications from your **infrastructure** so you can deliver software quickly.
 With *Docker*, you can manage your **infrastructure** in the same ways you manage your applications. *Docker* takes away **repetitive**, **mundane** **configuration** **tasks** and is used throughout the development lifecycle for fast, easy and portable *application development.*

 ### Architecture
+Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
+Containers allow a developer to package an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.

 Docker uses a client-server architecture.
 The Docker _client_ talks to the Docker _daemon_, which does the heavy lifting of building, running, and distributing your Docker containers.
 The Docker client and daemon _can_ run on the same system, or you can connect a Docker client to a remote Docker daemon.
 The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.
 Another Docker client is Docker Compose, that lets you work with applications consisting of a set of containers.

 ![[Screenshot 2022-11-17 at 11.08.26 AM.jpg]]